AmiraBasyouni/react-diagram-visualizer/README.md

 **Example Diagram Output:**

 ![ReactFlow Diagram showing component hierarchy](assets/diagram-preview_v2.png)
-_The picture previews an interactive UML-style diagram showing component metadata, rendered using [ReactFlow](https://reactflow.dev)._
+_An image that previews an interactive UML-style diagram that contains component metadata rendered using [ReactFlow](https://reactflow.dev)._

+**Reading The Diagram:**

 - Each node represents a React component.
-Nested components (like B defined inside App) are detected and visualized.
 - The **internal** list represents internally defined data (e.g. `[state, stateSetter]` and `nameOfFunction()`).
-- The **external** list represents props, and the symbol **+C** represents context props.
+- The **external** list represents props.
+The **+C** symbol represents props derived through context (aka context props).

+> Special Cases:
+> If a nested function starts with a capital letter (e.g., B inside App), it is treated as both an internal function and a component node.
+Functions nested inside those components (like C inside B) are listed as internal functions but do not become separate component nodes.

 **Diagram interactions (MVP):**